HSE-LAMBDA/Machine-Learning-Data-Mining-2017/optimization/lecture/lecture.md

 `\vspace*{5mm}`

 Application:
-- you have no idea how to optimize objective.
+- you have no idea how to optimize objective function;
+- evolution algorithms basically can handle any parametrization:
+  - e.g. DNA molecules.

 ### Memetic algorithms